swapsCAPS/codaisseur-github/blog-post.md

 But enough about me!
 Lets talk c0de!

 We had an assignment to create a game using a React + Redux frontend, combined with a FeathersJS backend.
-The awesome starter kit we used allowed us to relatively easily set up a game with realtime events communicating to all players.
+The awesome starter kit we used allowed us to relatively easily set up a multiplayer game.
-It turned out laggy, but cool.
-I had used a basic html canvas and had not really touched on React and Redux that much.
+The game turned out laggy when not runnig locally, but still cool.
+Because I had used an html \<canvas> I had not really touched on React and Redux that much.
-Because I wanted to dive in to React + Redux some more I made GitView.
+I wanted to dive in to React + Redux some more.
+So for the final project I made GitView.

 As many developers do, we used GitHub.
 GitHub is awesome.
 It is an unmissable collaboration tool for coding projects.